Summer Camps

 We cannot administer or store any prescription or over-the-counter medication.
 If a child takes a daily medication, the caregiver is expected to administer it before or after camp.
 Epi pens can be stored in the camp instructor’s backpack and will be given only if necessary.
 A certified doctor’s order must accompany the Epi Pen.

-CMSM will provide an afternoon snack.
+We do NOT provide lunch or snack for campers.
 You are more than welcome to provide your own daily snack if you’d like.
-Camp snacks will consist of items in individually pre-packaged boxes or bags for each camp attendee.

 If a minor injury occurs at camp (cut, scrape, etc.), an Incident Form will be filled out and the appropriate action will be taken by CMSM staff.
 When necessary, a phone call will be made to the caregiver.
 If an injury or illness needs more immediate care, staff will contact the caregiver and arrange for prompt early pick-up.
 If the incident is critical, 911 will be called to provide emergency care as needed.